-During the upgrade process, changes may be made to Collaborator's database schema.
-Thus the upgraded server's database may become incompatible with previous versions of Collaborator.
-Therefore, it is important to perform a complete backup before attempting an upgrade.
+During the upgrade process, changes may be made to the Collaborator database schema.
+That is, the database of the upgraded server may become incompatible with previous versions of Collaborator.
+It is important to perform a complete backup before attempting an upgrade.

 Creating a backup is especially important if you are upgrading from an outdated version of Collaborator, CodeCollaborator or PeerReview Complete.
 Collaborator merges and replaces both CodeCollaborator and PeerReview Complete.

 Upgrading the server component works exactly like installing it.
 To keep your data and configuration, do not uninstall previous version of Collaborator server.
 Just install a new version over the existing version.

 Download the server installer(s) and proceed through the installation wizard.
 If the installer detects an existing Collaborator server, it automatically assigns the same setting values as in the current configuration – though they can be edited if needed.

 |During server upgrade, the installation wizard verifies Java Database Connectivity (JDBC) drivers your server uses to connect to MySQL, SQL Server, or Oracle databases.
 If these are legacy JDBC drivers, the wizard removes them.
 In this case you may need to download and install new drivers as described in Database Installation sections.|

 Once the installation is finished, an update of database schema could be required.
 In this case, on attempt to open the Collaborator Web Client, it will display the database update form:

 Make sure you have made a backup and click Upgrade Database to proceed with the database migration.
 The rest of schema upgrade process is automatic.
 This may take some time depending on the scale of the changes required, so please be patient.